-The Department of Structural Engineering offers instruction leading to the degrees of Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) in Structural Engineering (SE).
+The Department of Structural Engineering at UCSD offers instruction leading to the degrees of master of science (M.S.) and doctor of philosophy (Ph.D.) in structural engineering (SE).
+In addition, an M.S. degree in structural health monitoring, prognosis, and validated simulations has been activated.
 The graduate program is aimed at training a select number of highly skilled professionals in structural engineering with the academic and engineering credentials to assume leadership roles in industry and academia.

 The M.S. degree program is intended to provide students with additional fundamental knowledge as well as specialized advanced knowledge in selected structural engineering aspects over and above the undergraduate degree course work.

-Both degrees offer opportunities for training in one or more of the four research focus areas of the SE department which are in
+Both degrees offer opportunities for training in one or more of the five primary research focus areas within the Structural Engineering Department:

 - Earthquake Engineering,

 - Structural Health Monitoring, Prognosis, and Validated Simulations,